-Goal ED 3.
-Partner, when possible, with educational institutions to promote life long learning for the area's youth and adults.
-Overall, the support for education and job skills training is essential for increasing earning potential for all Wisconsin residents.
-A local branch of CAP Services as well as the Fox Valley Technical program is available for local residents.
-Additionally, partnerships among learning institutions are forming in response to the economic changes Wisconsin is experiencing.
-One such group includes Wisconsin technical colleges, the
+• ED 6.1.
+Partner with educational institutions to promote life long learning for the area's youth and adults.
+Overall, the support for education and job skills training is essential for increasing the earning potential for all Wisconsin residents.
+A local branch of CAP Services Is located in Wautoma; this resource is available to entrepreneurs for business plan development, information on financing, and other tools necessary for starting a business.
+The Fox Valley Technical College satellite program is also available.

-University System and private colleges.
-They are working together as a group called North East Wisconsin Educational Resource Alliance (NEW ERA).
-One of the goals of this partnership is to enhance and expand learning opportunities in Wisconsin to offer necessary training/learning to Wisconsin's current and future workers.
+Partner with the Northeast Wisconsin Educational Resource Alliance (NEW ERA).
+This group is a partnership between Wisconsin technical colleges, the University System, and private colleges have formed in response to the economic changes Wisconsin is experiencing.
+One the goals of the partnership is to enhance and expand learning opportunities in Wisconsin to offer necessary training/learning to Wisconsin's current and future workers.